Public Service Loan Forgiveness (PSLF) Resources

 MOHELA was the Department’s contracted loan servicer for the Public Service Loan Forgiveness Program, meaning MOHELA handled the billing and other services of loans for borrowers on track for PSLF.

-• MOHELA was the Department’s contracted loan servicer for the Public Service Loan Forgiveness Program, meaning it handled the day-to-day operations of the loan for borrowers on track for PSLF.
-It is now moving to studentaid.gov.
+MOHELA was the Department’s contracted loan servicer for the Public Service Loan Forgiveness Program, meaning it handled the day-to-day operations of the loan for borrowers on track for PSLF.
+It is now serviced by studentaid.gov.